MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-videoconfiguration.md

 ---
-Description: The Win32\_VideoConfiguration class is not active.
+description: The Win32\_VideoConfiguration class is not active.
 It will not return any instances as there is no provider backing it. ms.assetid: 8dd15e8a-ff9b-4e75-bae9-8c80548301ab ms.tgt_platform: multiple
 title: Win32_VideoConfiguration class